 2. Nile River - 6,853 km (4,258 miles)

-For most people the answer to the question: “What is the longest river in the world?” would be the Nile River.
 Although most of us recognize the Nile as the lifeline of Egypt, the Nile is, in fact, an international river shared by 11 countries in Africa.
 However, it is the main source of water in two countries: Egypt and Sudan.
 The Blue and the White Nile are the two tributaries of the river with the latter having a greater length than the former.
 The source of the White Nile is not yet fully determined but is believed to be somewhere in Burundi or Rwanda.
 According to some reports, Lake Victoria is considered to be the source of the White Nile which is, in turn, fed by the Kagera River whose two major tributaries are the Ruvyironza and the Nyabarongo rivers of Burundi and Rwanda, respectively.
 The Kagera is formed at the confluence of these two rivers near the Tanzania-Rwanda border.
-The Blue Nile has a more defined origin in an Ethiopian lake, Lake Tana.
+The Blue Nile has a more defined origin in Lake Tana in Ethiopia.
 The two tributaries meet near the Sudanese capital of Khartoum.
 The Nile River’s final course is through Egypt before it forms a delta and drains into the Mediterranean Sea.
 According to the USGS, the length of the Nile River is 4,258 miles.
 It is the longest river in Africa.

 3. Yangtze River - 6,300 km (3,917 miles)